October 31, 2019

 We see this simple act as a way to live our values — as an organization and as individuals.
 In addition to showing up at the polls, our staff is spending the day getting involved with campaigns and causes they care about, helping others vote by driving folks to the polls, and volunteering with non-election causes to serve others.

-Read an updated version of our CEO’s November 2018 post on the decision to close for Election Day below:
+Read an updated version of our CEO’s November 2018 post on why we made the decision to be closed on Election Day below:

 Because voting is so important, Clockwork is closed on Election Day.
 For me as a citizen, mother, and business owner, it’s important that as many people vote as possible.
 I don’t expect my colleagues — or the rest of the world — to share my politics, but I do expect them to recognize the importance of this single participatory act of our democracy.

 It is a responsibility and privilege that I want every Clockworker to take seriously, and one that I wish more people took seriously.
 By giving our staff the day off, we not only allow them the time and space to go vote, but they can help others vote, too, by volunteering at polls, driving people to poll locations or any other type of civic engagement.

 Businesses don’t have to distance themselves from the causes they care about anymore.
 In fact, I think it’s important that small businesses start bringing their work values out into the world.
 Even 10 years ago, work remained separate from the personal and political spheres.
 But work has evolved and we’re seeing a movement toward uniting — or at least aligning — the various aspects of our lives.

 I see this simple act of closing for the day as us demonstrating our values, not just here at work, but in our neighborhoods and greater communities.
 As a queer woman, my freedom is not something I take lightly.
 As an entrepreneur, I know how critical that freedom is to my business.

 I hope each of my colleagues honors the day with time and attention.
 And uses it for good.

 What role do businesses play in social causes?